zwetschgeaufbrot/codebot_validation_thesis/README.md

 ## Reproducibility Guide

-First, download this GitHub repository, maintaining the project structure as outlined below.
+Download this GitHub repository, maintaining the project structure as outlined below.
-Next, download the data sets (identified with an *) from the corresponding Zenodo repository <LINK>.
-Save the data sets to the corresponding folders.
 Open the RProject on your local machine and run (1) the processing and (2) analysis scripts.
+Note: The dataset full_simulation_unnested.rds can be reproduced by running full_sim.qmd if needed.

 ## Structure